rpazyaquian/line-server/README.md

 * [Leiningen](http://leiningen.org/) is the de facto unofficial Clojure build tool.
 Almost every Clojure project starts here.
 * [Ring](https://github.com/ring-clojure/ring) and [Compojure](https://github.com/weavejester/compojure) are two of the most common and well-supported HTTP libraries available for Clojure.

-Clojure requires relatively little third party software, thanks to its powerful core functionality, and an emphasis on simplicyt and bottom-up development.
+Clojure requires relatively little third party software, thanks to its powerful core functionality, and an emphasis on simplicity and bottom-up development.
 However, it encourages building software from smaller libraries and there is a wide selection available.
 And, of course, Java interop means you can use any Java library in a Clojure program.

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?